 Deuteronomy 10:18-19 – For the Lord your God loves the strangers, providing them food and clothing.
 You shall also love the stranger, for you were strangers in the land of Egypt.

 Leviticus 19:33-34 – When the alien resides with you in your land, you shall not oppress the alien.
-The alien who resides with you shall be to you as the citizen among you; you shall love the alien as yourself, for you were aliens in the land of Egypt: I am the Lord your God.Most INTERESTING FINDS on Amazon]
+The alien who resides with you shall be to you as the citizen among you; you shall love the alien as yourself, for you were aliens in the land of Egypt: I am the Lord your God.Up to 70% off on Hottest Amazon Deals]